Wildfire Resiliency in Woodside Hills

 We are hoping to add all neighbors to the appropriate group.
 If residents would like to have their name, phone number, email address and emergency contact information included in a database shared by others in your group, please contact WHHA Board Member Emerson "Chip" Swan by email at email@example.com, or give him a call at (650) 382-7541.
 The coordinator will add you to a document that includes a map of the parcels of this Neighborhood Watch group with the name and phone number or email address of each member resident.
 This document is distributed to those participating.
 Each resident who participates agrees to keep this document only for internal use pertaining to the Emergency Preparedness / Neighborhood Watch program.

-We hope you share our intent to keep this neighborhood friendly, safe and free of crime or threats to personal safety and will consider joining the NW/EP group on your street.
+We hope you share our intent to keep this neighborhood friendly, safe and free of crime or threats to personal safety and will consider joining the neighborhood team on your street.